 CAUTION: Please follow this guide carefully as there are wallet files involved.
-In particular, don't run the commands DigitalOcean prompts you to run.
-Only run those in the article (accounting for differences particular to your server.)
+In particular, don't run any commands DigitalOcean prompts you to run.
+Only run those found in the article.

 As always, it is good policy to backup your wallet files before making changes to your droplet.

 You may verify the current usage of your volume with:

 The volume is the partition which is mounted at /mnt/blockchains.

 Within DigitalOcean, navigate to your Volumes tab, click on the More link, then choose Resize volume.

 Choose an appropriate size given the current consumption of the blockchains you host.
 Most coin wallets run in pruned mode, meaning they will consume a constant amount of space, however Ethereum should run with a full blockchain, which may grow more rapidly than expected.

 In your server's terminal, run the following command to resize the volume so the server sees the additional space: